Worthashot/reliable-buses/README.md

 ### 3. Set up the NestJS API
 Open a terminal in the `api` folder.
-First, crete a Virtual Environmen For the python scripts used by the API:
+First, create a Virtual Environment For the python scripts used by the API:

 python3 -m venv venv